Tracking order refunds with Littledata

 Refunds in Google Analytics

-In GA4, you can create a custom report similar to the Sales Performance report in Universal Analytics, add the ''refunds'' metric, and you will have an overview of your refund orders.
+In GA4, you can create an exploration with the refunds metric and you will have an overview of your refund orders.

 Refunds in Segment